 Frequently Asked Questions About Planning Your Safari

-Frequently asked questions about Kenya, Uganda, Tanzania, Zanzibar.
-Africa is a long haul destination as well as being a huge Continent with endless Travel Options, so it’s worth Planning ahead to get the best out of your journey or Safari.
+Frequently asked questions about Kenya, Uganda, Tanzania, and Rwanda.
+Africa is a long-haul destination as well as being a huge Continent with endless Travel Options, so it’s worth Planning ahead to get the best out of your journey or Safari.

 If there’s anything you need, a 24-hour hospitality team awaits your requests.
 We’re not a huge corporation with dozens of offices around the world—we’re small, sincere and locally owned.
 We strive to have your safari exceed your wildest expectations and we work hard to achieve it.

 We plan and research excessively and we hire only trained personnel.
 African Spice Safaris is also unique in that we specialize exclusively in Africa with no desire to expand and run tours around the globe.
 Instead, we focus all of our love and attention on our guests’ experiences in our homeland, never drawn away elsewhere.

 Our mission is, quite simply, to offer the most meaningful African Safari Adventures available in Africa today.
 After all, Africa is our home, what we know and love best and above all our absolute pleasure to share with you.

 The first step is to finalize your Safari Itinerary with us.
 We always strive to meet all your requests and will make suggestions and recommendations to add value to your holiday experience with us.
 Once you approve the itinerary, you email us your confirmation to reserve the Safari for you.

 We then automatically secure your accommodation and transport services etc. A deposit of 20% per person is required to secure your reservation.
 Final payment for all Trips/ Excursions/ Safaris is due at least 90 days prior to departure unless otherwise stated.